fujitsu/controlled-vocabulary-designer/example-inputdata-creation/README.md

             },
           ...
         ```
-      - Character code must be BOM-ed UTF-8.
+      - The character code must be BOM-ed UTF-8.
     - domain_text.csv
       - It is text data related to a term to be controlled, and symbols may be included.
 2. ```$ cd example-inputdata-creation```